JospehAdetifa/configure-ad/README.md

 Go to virtual machines then click on client 1.
 Find the public IP address and copy it.

 We will use to IP address to login to our virtual machine using either microsoft remote desktop on mac or remote desktop connection on windows.

 Enter in your username and password that you made earlier when creating this virtual machine.
 I hope you haven't forgot it.
 Then login to the machine.
 While client one is loading we can go to the domain controller virtual machine and find it's private IP address so that we can ping it.

 Scroll down a bit and you should be able to find it on the DC-1 virtual machine page.
 Remember this number.

-Go back to the client 1 virtual machine and click no for all of these annoying options.
-CLick accept to proceed.
+Go back to the client 1 virtual machine.
 Go to the start menu and search for command prompt.
 Once it's opened we can attempt to ping the domain controller by typing ping -t 10.0.0.4

 You'll see that the request keeps timing out.
 This is because the Domain controllers firewall is block ICMP traffic.